Sombiri/Sombiri.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am Dr. Chisom Ezekannagha, a Postdoctoral Researcher and member of the Visualization Group at the Center for Artifical Intelligence in Public Health(ZKI-PH) at [Robert Koch Institute](https://www.rki.de/EN), led by [Dr. habil.
+I am Dr. Chisom Anyabolu, a Postdoctoral Researcher and member of the Visualization Group at the Center for Artifical Intelligence in Public Health(ZKI-PH) at [Robert Koch Institute](https://www.rki.de/EN), led by [Dr. habil.
 Georges Hattab](https://visualization.group/hattab/).
 I specialize in leveraging the power of advanced visualization and artifical intelligence (AI) to make public health data more accessible and actionable.
 In my role, I am dedicated to developing interactive tools that simplify complex datasets, enabling health professionals and policymakers to make informed decisions based on clear and actionable insights.

 ### Previous Experiences